Pedro-vd20/access_lab_iot/README.md

     1. The air sensors (temperature, humidity, and pressure) are connected to the I2C pins, `GPIO 2` and `GPIO 3`.
 Both are connected throught the bret board, as the Waveshare BME280 can be configured to use address `0x77` while the MS 8607 uses `0x76`.

     Modify `sensors.py` to properly initialize each sensor, depending on how they where plugged in.

+    `sensors.py` will then loop through the sensors created and assign an index to each.
+This is necessary for data_collection later and is done automatically.

 1. Run `test.py` to do a quick test of all the hardware.
 If the RPi reboots, the hardware testing was successful.
 It may take some time while sensors such as the GPS calibrate.